OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/first.md

 ✓ Transaction successful.
 Transaction hash: 0x20bef6583ea32cc57fe179e34dd57a5494db3c403e441624e56a886898cb52bd
 ```

-We can now use `zos call` to query the contract's public `value`, and check that it was indeed increased from zero to one.
+We can now use `openzeppelin call` to query the contract's public `value`, and check that it was indeed increased from zero to one.

 ```console
 $ zos call